Can Edge Probing Tasks Reveal Linguistic Knowledge in QA Models?: RQ1: EP Tests Fine-Tuned Encoders

 \section{RQ1: EP Tests \& Fine-Tuned Encoders}

-We want to see if the \finetuning\ for QA tasks improves the encoding of linguistic skills in the encoders, as measured by existing EP tests.
-The experimental setup is as follows.
 We first run the EP tests with a standard encoder.
-Next, QA models (the same encoder + QA layers) are trained (\finetuned).
+Next, the QA models (the same encoder + QA layers) are trained (\finetuned).
 Then, in the \finetuned\ models the QA layers are replaced with the same MLP layers used in the EP tests, and the tests are repeated.
 This gives us a measure of how much the encoding of linguistic knowledge in the encoder might have \textit{improved} due to the \finetuning\ process.
-We also randomize the QA training data (for \squad\ and \hotpot) by using random noun phrases.
-This is done to force the model learn wrong correlations, which can cause it to ``forget'' the skills to some extent, and in turn, the encoder should perform worse on the EP tests.
+We also randomize the QA training data (for \squad\ and \hotpot) by using random noun phrases as answers.
+Thus the model is forced to learn wrong correlations, which can cause it to `forget' the skills to some extent, and in turn, the encoder should perform worse on the EP tests.